 Mommy and Me

 ‘Mommy and Me’ is a family bonding program designed to strengthen the family reunification of our moms with their children.
-Here parents learn how to effectively communicate, reinforce, and positively affirm their child’s presence, education, and creativity.
+Parents learn how to effectively communicate, reinforce, and positively affirm their child’s presence, education, and creativity.

 Financial Education and Money Management

 “It’s Your L.I.F.E.
 Lessons in Financial Education” is designed to teach our clients how to wisely manage their money and understand financial skills and tools to help them escape the traps of poverty.
-Clients learn basic checking and saving skills, what credit is and how it’s used, F.I.C.O Scores, lending basics, financial tools, home buying, and how to create wealth.
+Clients learn basic checking and saving skills, what credit is and how it is used, F.I.C.O.
+Scores, lending basics, financial tools, home buying, and how to create wealth.

 Authored by Stephanie S. Covington, “A Woman’s Journal” is our self-esteem workbook that addresses issues many women struggle with, especially if they are abusing alcohol and other drugs.
 This unique class helps women discover their true selves, creating healthy relationships with others, and gaining some spiritual connection.

 Our job training class includes resume development, local job market research, home business opportunities, and career counseling.
 The Employment Readiness Program also offers a variety of workshops and individual training sessions.
 Clients learn to dress for success, proper interviewing communication, follow-ups, and develop the confidence needed to overcome any employment barriers.